rdsea/bigdataplatforms/violations.md

      >In case of violation: assignment cannot be evaluated (pending).
       **The school will record the student in the case** (more severe consequences if the student has already marking of violations)
     > If the case is not violated, we will continue the  evaluation

+## Grades in cases of violation

+Any found/confirmed violation will result to **0 grade**, regardless of the penalty from the procedure handling by the school.

 ## References